'The Mandalorian' actor Jake Cannavale hates 'The Rise of Skywalker': "It's an absolute failure"

 Reviews so far have been mixed, while the film sits at 57 per cent on review aggregate site Rotten Tomatoes, making it one of the least popular entries in the franchise.
 Watch the “final” trailer below.

-Cannavale said that Abrams has “rendered the entire new trilogy completely useless”, descriving The Rise of Skywalker as “worse than The Phantom Menace and Last Jedi combined”.
+Cannavale said that Abrams has “rendered the entire new trilogy completely useless”, describing The Rise of Skywalker as “worse than The Phantom Menace and The Last Jedi combined”.

 “I personally would feel pretty depressed if I was in the new Star Wars movie,” he added.